District of Louisiana: Inhabitants' concerns

 Upset citizens of the Louisiana District met in St. Louis in September 1804 to sign a declaration formally protesting the annexation.
 Among the signers were Auguste Chouteau.

-A notable event during this period was the signing of the Treaty of St. Louis, in which the Sac and Fox Indian tribes ceded northeastern Missouri, northern Illinois, and southern Wisconsin to the United States.
+A notable event during this period was the signing of the Treaty of St. Louis, in which the Sauk and Meskwaki peoples ceded northeastern Missouri, northern Illinois and southern Wisconsin to the United States.
 Resentment over this treaty was to cause the tribes to side with the British during the War of 1812 in raids along the Missouri, Ohio, and Mississippi Rivers and was to spur the Black Hawk War in 1832.

 On March 3, 1805, Congress enacted legislation organizing the District of Louisiana into the Louisiana Territory, effective July 4, 1805.
 The territorial government was organized similarly to that of the Indiana Territory.